-Improving LANGUAGE COMPREHENSION WORD RECOGNITION Standardised tests can provide reliable insights into 2,3 Improving baseline assessments and reading tests the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional sup- port through interventions or teacher instruction.
-2,3 Disciplined inquiry As evidenced by updates to the EEF Teacher Toolkit, evidence about effective strategies is constantly evolving.
+Improving baseline assessments and reading tests LANGUAGE Mathematical and 2,3 Disciplined inquiry As evidenced by updates to the EEF Teacher Toolkit, evidence about effective strategies is constantly evolving.
 It is crucial that teachers continue to explore and trial new strategies to improve teacher practice and consequently address underperformance in our disadvantaged cohort.
 Employing disciplined inquiry insists on a strategic and structured approach to improving teacher practice.
 It also develops a more evidence informed approach to supporting disadvantaged pupils.
 Positive impact is evident from at least two research schools from implementing disciplined inquiry, including Huntington: "We don't have teachers undertaking research that is being shared across schools as the answer but we do have a process that supports really hard thinking about our practice" 1, 4 Metacognition and self regulation - Excellence for everyone project Teaching metacognitive strategies to pupils can be an inexpensive method to help pupils become more independent learners.
-There is particularly strong evi- dence that it can have a positive impact on maths at- tainment:Metacognition and self-regulation Toolkit Strand Education Endowment Foundation EEF 1,4,5 Feedback - continue to embed good practice Feedback is information given to the learner about the learner's performance relative to learning goals or outcomes.
+There is particularly strong evi- dence that it can have a positive impact on maths at- tainment: Metacognition and self-regulation Toolkit Strand Education Endowment Foundation EEF 1,4 Feedback - continue to embed good practice Feedback is information given to the learner about the learner's performance relative to learning goals or outcomes.
 It should aim to (and be capable of producing) improvement in students' learning.
 Feedback redirects or refocuses the learner's actions to achieve a goal, by aligning effort and activity with an outcome.
 It can be about the output or outcome of the task the process of the task the student's management of their learning or self-regulation, or about them as individuals (which tends to be the least effective).
 1,2,3,4